 Surviving Bill are daughters Patricia Cunningham, Karen Baron, and Tamis Baron, sisters Ann Figura, Helen Mudlock, and Marge Romano, grandchildren

 Christopher Cunningham, Kaellie Clein-Cunningham, Atlantis Baron, Great Grandson Carter Baron-Barraza, nieces, and nephews.

 There are no calling hours, and the interment is private.

 Uncle Bill, You will be greatly missed by both your family, friends and the world, which is worse off with your passing.
 I truly regret not getting to know you better, you were, (and still are), an inspiration to us all, but, I would expect nothing less from Dimitri's son!
 You done him proud!
 Say "Hi" him and dad for me when you see them.
-Rest in peace, uncle, you earned it!Paul Baron (about 1 month ago)
+Rest in peace, uncle, you earned it!Paul Baron (3 months ago)